 Since 1988, the Meadowlark Service League has been hosting A Taste of Camarillo Wine & Food Festival.
 The event currently takes place in late July.

-The California Wine Festival in Santa Barbara in July marks 2004 as it first year.
+The California Wine Festival in Santa Barbara in July marks 2004 as its first year.
 They also are planning a Winter Wine Classic in the January time frame.

 The California Beer Festival takes place in Ventura in the September time frame.

-The Port of Hueneme Banana Festival took place for the first time in 2012 and its 2nd Annual event took place the last Saturday in September 2013.
+The Port of Hueneme Banana Festival took place for the first time in 2012 and its 5th annual event will take place the last Saturday of September 2016.

 The Calabasas Pumpkin Festival takes place in October.
 There is a small admission charge.

 The California Avocado Festival in Carpinteria goes back to 1987 and claims to be the largest free festival on the west coast.
 It currently occurs in October.

 The Santa Barbara Harbor & Seafood Festival originated in 2001 and offers live lobster, crab, prawns, BBQ albacore, clam chowder, fish tacos, seafood gumbo and other prepared dishes in the October time frame.

 The Santa Barbara Beer Festival takes place generally in the October time frame.